 Any mailbox support deemed unlawful by the Stearns County Highway Department, as defined by Minnesota Rules Chapter 8818 (attached), shall be replaced.
 Once a support is deemed unlawful, the owner will be notified in writing that the owner shall replace within 60 days.
-The County will provide and install an approved swing-away style support for a fee of \$150.
-An unlawful support remaining after the expiration of the 60 day time period will be removed and replaced by the County for a fee of \$150.
+As an incentive to use the approved swing-away style support, the County will install all approved swing-away style supports free of charge, one time only.
+The owner must purchase and supply the approved support.
+An unlawful support remaining after the expiration of the 60 day time period will be removed and replaced by the County at the owner's expense up to \$75.00 to cover the costs incurred.

-V. Replacement of Damaged Mailbox Supports by Stearns County or 3rd Parties
+V. Replacement of Damaged Mailbox Supports by Stearns County

-The Highway Department will, at its own expense, replace an approved swing-away style mailbox support if struck by County equipment during snowplowing operations or other maintenance activities provided the support was properly installed according to U.S. Postal and Stearns County Highway Department standards.
-The County will not replace or provide a mailbox damaged by snow from a plow.
-The mailbox will only be replaced if the box was struck by equipment.
+The Highway Department will replace an approved swing-away style mailbox support damaged by County equipment during snowplowing operations or other maintenance activities provided the support was properly installed according to U.S. Postal and Stearns County Highway Department standards.
+The County will not replace supports damaged by third parties; however, the County will install at no charge upon request of the owner.
+The owner must purchase and supply the approved support.
+The County will not install nonconforming supports.